braceslab/synthetic-pino/README.md

 (work in progress)

-behave like pino logger but use only console log
+behave like pino logger but use only console log, for development and debug purpose only

 ```js
 const options = {